med7at69/IEC104-RTU-Simulator/readme.txt

 The project contains the following files:

-iec104rs.py: The code in python language. iec104rs.csv: ini file in comma delimeted formats.
-Must be in the same folder of iec104rs.py iodata.csv: IOA data files in comma delimeted formats.
+iec104rs.py: The code in python language. iec104rs.csv: ini file in comma separated values.
+Must be in the same folder of iec104rs.py iodata.csv: IOA data files in comma separated values.
 Must be in "data" folder.

 Command arguments:
 # -h or --help					help message